Biraha

-Biraha or Birha is a traditional folk song of Bhojpuri speaking people to highlight the feelings related to missing or meeting to beloved.
-Its place in folk songs is as important as that of Dwipadi in Sanskrit, Gatha in Prakrit and Barwai in Hindi.
-It is composed of two episodes.
-When one side says their point, the other side answers in the same verse.
-There is no limit to the number of quantities.
-The volume varies with the tune of the song.
-It indicates the intense longing of the spouse and the pain of love or feeling of separation from him.
-Separation is a king, a body that does not know separation, it is a living corpse.
+Biraha, also known as Birha, is a traditional folk song sung by the Bhojpuri-speaking people to express feelings of longing for or meeting a beloved person.
+Its place in folk songs is as significant as Dwipadi in Sanskrit, Gatha in Prakrit, and Barwai in Hindi.
+It comprises two episodes.
+When one side has made their point, the other side answers with the same verse.
+There is no limit to the number of verses.
+The volume varies according to the tune of the song.
+It conveys the intense longing of the spouse and the pain of separation from their beloved.
+Separation is like a king; a body that does not know separation is a living corpse.
 Outside India, this genre can be found in the former colonies of where Indian indentured laborers from Uttar Pradesh and Bihar emigrated to, such as Fiji, Guyana, Mauritius, and Suriname, as well as in other Caribbean countries.
 Birha is especially popular among the Ahir (Yadav) community.

 History

-Biraha is believed to have originated during the Mughal period among peasant and pastoral groups in North India and until the 1880s, it was mostly confined to villages, sung during cattle-grazing, at night for leisure, and at social ceremonies such as weddings and engagements.
-In the early 20th century, Bihari Lal Yadav played a key role in developing Biraha into an urban musical genre, particularly in Benares, where it was performed at temple festivals and annual religious celebrations.
+Biraha is believed to have originated among peasant and pastoral groups in North India during the Mughal period.
+Until the 1880s, it was mostly confined to villages and was sung while grazing cattle, for leisure at night, and at social ceremonies such as weddings and engagements.
+In the early 20th century, Bihari Lal Yadav played a pivotal role in transforming Biraha into an urban musical genre, particularly in Varanasi, where it was performed at temple festivals and annual religious celebrations.